dgrzeszczak/KeyedCodable/README.md

 ## Non codable formater example

-You can also implement transformer model that do not implement Codable protocol, add custom transformation and use it in you Codable tree like that.
+You can even implement transformer for non Codable model and use it in you Codable tree like that:

 ### Example JSON:
 ```json